Safety & Flag Meanings.

 This is one of the flags that novice and slower racers may see more often.
 It means that you need to allow the person behind you to safely pass you.
 If you are shown this flag, yield the racing line to the faster go karts that are approaching.
 It's important to keep an eye out and be cautious as to not cause an accident.

 If you see this flag it is mostly because you are driving in a reckless manner.
 You must immediately discontinue the unsafe driving.
-Please see below for more information.
+Please see above for more information.

 The race has stopped because of a potential emergency on the track.
 Stop immediately.